MartinMiles/Sifon.Packages/README.md

 `<add key="Sifon.Packages" value="https://nuget.pkg.github.com/MartinMiles/index.json" />`

-You need also to specify a public security token for this repo which is: `893e082c10d3cceb937673b97c6a7adb6c720ca6`.
+You need also to specify a public security token for this repo which is: `77c748140e8b4f5a___b17ce29294b2a9a9e147b47a` (please remove underscores from the middle).
+At the moment GitHub prevents one from storing tokens on commits and revokes those found, even that is a read-only token allowing access only to packages.
+That is why we must prevent this token from auto-deletion by putting underscores in the middle of it in order to commit and push to GitHub.

 You may end up having something similar to below: